 If you’re still tearing tape every morning, it might be time to try something that actually lasts.

-Kitchen Bandits silicone bottle bands are available in 55mm and 70mm sizes, with 45mm and 85mm coming soon.
-Shop now on Amazon →
+Kitchen Bandits silicone bottle bands are available in 2 1/8″ (55mm) and 2 3/4″ (70mm) sizes, with 1 3/4″ (45mm) and 3 3/8″ (85mm) coming soon.
+Shop now on Amazon →.
+For food-safety labeling context, see the FDA Food Code.